 Financing Your Medical School Education

 Figuring out how you’re going to pay for medical school is no small feat.
-With most med schools costing upwards of $90,000 a year, you need to consider all possible outlets for financing your education.
+With many med schools costing over $90,000 a year, you need to consider all possible outlets for financing your education.

 Case Study: Importance of Direction in Med School Admissions